-- CBC for symmetric decryption of software upgrades
+- CBC for symmetric decryption of firmware upgrades

 - AES-256

 - OFB for symmetric encryption / decryption of digital voice and data

 - CBC for MACing of Project 25 OTAR

 - ECB for symmetric decryption of Project 25 OTAR

+- GCM for symmetric encryption / decryption of Encrypted Integrated Data (EID)

 - SHA-1

 - Password hashing for internal storage

-- ANSI x9.31 PRNG
+- ANSI x9.31 RNG

 - IV and KPK generation

-17. The Astro Subscriber UCM conforms to all FCC requirements for two-way radios.18.
-The Astro Subscriber UCM performs the following self-tests:
+17. The Astro Subscriber UCM conforms to all FCC requirements for two-way radios.

-- Power-up and on-demand tests - Cryptographic algorithm test: Each algorithm (SHA-1, Triple-DES in the CFB8 and CBC modes, and AES in the OFB, CBC, and ECB modes) is tested by using a known key, known data, and if required a known IV.
+- 18. The Astro Subscriber UCM performs the following self-tests: - Power-up and on-demand tests - Cryptographic algorithm test: Each algorithm (SHA-1, Triple-DES in the CFB8 and CBC modes, and AES in the OFB, CBC, GCM, and ECB modes) is tested by using a known key, known data, and if required a known IV.
 The data is then encrypted and compared with known encrypted data; the test passes if the final data matches the known data, otherwise it fails.
-The encrypted data is then decrypted and compared with the original plaintext; the test passes if the decrypted data matches the original plaintext, otherwise it fails. - PRNG KAT test: the PRNG is initialized with a known answer seed, DT counter and Triple-DES key.
-The PRNG is run and the result compared to known answer data.
-The test passes if the generated data matches the known answer data, otherwise the test fails. - Software/firmware test: The software firmware test calculates a checksum over the code.
+The encrypted data is then decrypted and compared with the original plaintext; the test passes if the decrypted data matches the original plaintext, otherwise it fails. - RNG KAT test: the RNG is initialized with a known answer seed, DT counter and Triple-DES key.
+The RNG is run and the result compared to known answer data.
+The test passes if the generated data matches the known answer data, otherwise the test fails. - Firmware integrity test: The firmware integrity test calculates a checksum over the code.
 The checksum is calculated by summing over the code in 32 bit words.
 The code is appended with a value that makes the checksum value 0.
 The test passes if the calculated value is 0, otherwise it fails. - Critical Functions test. - LFSR Test: The LFSRs are tested by setting the feedback taps to a known value, loading them with known data, shifting the LFSR 64 times, and then comparing the LFSR data to a known answer.
 The test passes if the final data matches, otherwise it fails. - General Purpose RAM Test: The general purpose RAM is tested for stuck address lines and stuck bits.
 This is accomplished through a series of operations that write and read the RAM.
 The test passes if all values read from the RAM are correct, otherwise it fails. - Clear Bypass test: The output from the module in Clear Bypass mode is redirected to a block of internal RAM.
 Data is processed using the Clear Bypass mode, and the contents of the RAM block are compared with the data sent.
 If the contents of the block match the data sent, the test passes, otherwise it fails.

-Powering the module off then on or resetting the module using the Reset service will initiate the power-up and on-demand self tests.
+Powering the module off then on or resetting the module using the Reset service will initiate the power-up and on-demand self-tests. - Conditional tests - Firmware load test: A MAC is generated over the code when it is built using